 Star Gas Propane currently has outstanding approximately \$96 million of first mortgage notes.
-Star Gas Propane's obligations under the first mortgage note agreements and the first mortgage notes are secured equally and ratably with Star Gas Propane's obligations under its bank credit facilities by a mortgage on most of the real property and liens on most of the operating facilities, equipment and other assets. \$85 million of the first mortgage notes have a final maturity of September 15, 2009 and \$11 million of the first mortgage notes require semiannual prepayments, without premium, of the principal beginning March 15, 2001.
+Star Gas Propane's obligations under the first mortgage note agreements and the first mortgage notes are secured equally and ratably with Star Gas Propane's obligations under its bank credit facilities by a mortgage on most of the real property and liens on most of the operating facilities, equipment and other assets. \$85 million of the first mortgage notes have a final maturity of September 15, 2009 and \$11 million of the first mortgage notes have a final maturity of September 15, 2010.
+The first mortgage notes require semiannual prepayments, without premium, of the principal beginning March 15, 2001.
 Under specified circumstances following the disposition of assets, Star Gas Propane may be required to offer to prepay the first mortgage notes, in whole or in part.

 The first mortgage note agreements contain various negative and affirmative covenants, including restrictions on payment of dividends or other distributions to any partnership interest if the pro forma ratio of consolidated cash flow to consolidated interest expense, each as defined in the first mortgage note agreements, is less than 1.75 to 1.0.
-Upon completion of the equity offering and after giving pro forma effect to the transaction, Star Gas Propane would be in compliance with the negative and affirmative covenants applicable under the first mortgage note agreements.
+Upon completion of the equity offering and after giving pro forma effect to the transaction, Star Gas Propane was in compliance with the negative and affirmative covenants applicable under the first mortgage note agreements.